Bright Ideas To Manage Your Money

 Reduce Your Energy Bills

 This is often one of the easiest ways to spend a little less every month.
-If you have solar panels, try to do all your vacuuming during the day.
+If you have solar panels, try to do all your vacuuming or use the washer and dryer during the day.
 The energy will be free!
 Monitor your usage and try to cut back wherever you can.
+You can also change providers to save money.

 Quit Those Bad Habits

 Spending your cash on things you shouldn’t buy can be part of the problem when you struggle to manage your money.
-Try to avoid buying cigarettes, chocolate, alcohol, and lollies.
+Try to avoid buying wants instead of needs.

 Borrow Sensibly